A Hat in Time (Windows, Mac OS X)

 Almost every development asset is here!

-Hidden away in the credits sequence away from the player's view is a tent with a blackboard inside like those seen in the Alpha and Beta builds of the game, it features the thank you from Mario at the end of Super Mario 64 and a few words of encouragement from W.T.N, that being William T. Nicholls, the Gears For Breakfast's art director and level designer.
+Hidden away in the credits sequence away from the player's view is a tent with a blackboard inside like those seen in the Alpha and Beta builds of the game.
+It features a reference to the thank you message from Mario at the end of Super Mario 64 and a few words of encouragement from W.T.N, referring to William T. Nicholls, the Gears For Breakfast art director and level designer.

 Unused Leftover Gamescom Beta Mode

 Leftovers from the Gamescom demo, which was presumably a show floor demo playable at Gamescom 2017 (which took place from August 22nd to the 26th) are unused in the final game, accessible through minor hex editing or upon initial release via the config option IsGamescomBeta.

 Upon starting the game up, the main menu will load two level options instead of save files.
 The unused alarm option for enabling and disabling a time limit also appears on the loadout bar at the bottom left.
 The player can pick between two levels: Dead Bird Studio and Murder on the Owl Express.
 Murder is listed as Normal difficulty and Dead Bird is listed as Hard difficulty.
 Note that the coding for this part of the menu was removed in the March 13 2018 update for the game, and no longer works.
 After playing a level for roughly fifteen minutes, a timer countdown will appear at the top right of the screen.
 When it reaches zero, "Demo Over!" appears in the middle of the screen, the level fades to black, and it boots the player back to the title screen.
 If the player succeeds in collecting a Time Piece before the timer ends (or if the timer is turned off) it also returns the player to the main menu.

 If the player somehow makes their way into the spaceship in a new save file while this mode is active, a textbox will trigger just before the player leaves the bedroom, instructing the player on how to swap and use their hats.